dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-cloudevents.md

 ### Override CloudEvent values

-You can override CloudEvent values by replacing some metadata with the following:
+When not provided, Dapr automatically generates several CloudEvent properties.
+You can override these generated CloudEvent properties by providing the following optional metadata keys:

 - `cloudevent-id`: overrides `id`
 - `cloudevent-source`: overrides `source`
 - `cloudevent-type`: overrides `type`